 Proper keyword usage is a tricky thing to master, even in your native language.
 You have to make sure you’re not forcing awkward keywords into your content, overusing them, or ignoring them altogether.
 Now imagine doing that in languages you don’t speak.

 Whenever you’re translating your website into other languages, however, you do need to be mindful of keywords.
 If you’re not sure where to get started, we recommend that you look up your site’s most popular English keywords.
 You can use free services such as Moz’s Free Domain SEO Metrics tool to help you identify what those keywords are.
-All you have to do is enter your site’s URL, and look for the Keywords by Estimated Clicks section:
+All you have to do is create a free account, enter your site’s URL, and look for the Keywords by Estimated Clicks section:

 Keep that list handy while you work on localizing your website, and make sure you get perfect translations for each keyword.
 In many cases, it can be easier to rank for popular keywords in other languages, because there may not be as much competition.
 However, that only works if you get the translations right.

 If you’re using TranslatePress’ automatic translation functionality, it’s still important to review each page manually.
 Machines aren’t perfect when it comes to translation, even though they can save you a lot of time.
 You may even consider hiring a professional to look at this key element, which can be much more cost-effective than hiring a translator for your entire website.

 5. Research Popular Keywords in Other Languages

 Although it can be easier to rank well for certain keywords when you translate your website, there are some cases where search interest just doesn’t cross the language barrier.
 To give you an example, if we look up the keyword search volume for “how to install wordpress plugin”, you can see that this is a popular query in English: